burcukolcak/burcukolcak.github.io/_pages/research.md

 author_profile: false
 ---

-My research spans democratization, authoritarian regimes, local politics, federalism, intergovernmental relations, public opinion, political communication, and social media and politics.
+My research spans democratization and democratic backsliding, authoritarian regimes, local politics, federalism, public opinion, political communication, and social media and politics.
 I am particularly interested in the application of experimental methods, quantitative text analysis, machine learning, and geospatial analysis in my own research and in social science more broadly.

 ### Publications
 * Kolcak, Burcu and Katherine T. McCabe.
 2021.
 Federalism at a partisan’s convenience: public opinion on federal intervention in 2020 election policy. <i> Journal of Elections, Public Opinion and Parties. </i> https://doi.org/10.1080/17457289.2021.1924741